bernardio5/bookie/README.md

 4) data: directory of other data files, mainly the Library of Congress classifications, to be used when I start making my library interface.
 5) formats: text files with samples of the different XML formats, along with text about my guesses about what they mean/do/get used for
 6) getData: instructions and helper files for retreiving PG data sets
 7) The Python files in the root directory are the scripts themselves.
+They have internal comments that describewhat they do.
 8) The other files in root are template/input XML and HTML files-- book parts.

 <b>Future Work</b>